Coiot/cbr-main/src/albums/S4/episode1.md

 - scene_number: 59
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode1-scene59.jpeg
-  narration: "<p>Tiano settle the island of Hispaniola with Cubao.
-Tiano usually command the Caribbean uncontested in our test runs so this is bare the course.
+  narration: "<p>Taíno settle the island of Hispaniola with Cubao.
+Taíno usually command the Caribbean uncontested in our test runs so this is bare the course.
 Floridas however are a little settlement shy as they bulk up the capital of Fernandina and even sport a spearman but no second city just yet.  </p>"
 - scene_number: 60
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode1-scene60.jpeg